Kaihua-Chen/cog-nvs/README.md

 sh process_ckpts.sh
 ```

-⏳ This processing step can take about **20 minutes or longer**, depending on your system performance.
+This processing step can take ~20 min or longer, depending on your system performance.

 5. Go back to **Section 2 (Inference)** and run evaluation